Research Program

 We’ve worked with manufacturing companies, retailers, energy producers and human rights and environmental organizations across the globe, with local and national governments and industry networks.
 Over the years we’ve witnessed a paradigm shift in how the CSR issues are viewed and handled, not least from the industry.
 Still, there is much more to do.

-Did you know that 1/3 of 16-29 years olds globally says that “It’s too late to stop global warming!” according to the 11 country Global Youth 2013 by Kairos Future.
+Did you know that 1/3 of 16-29 years olds said that “It’s too late to stop global warming” already in the year 2013?